 top of page

-We are about to send out my usual message to all those who buy our oil and reflected on how many of our customers buy only a few litres for the year (and do so year after year).
+Olive oil is often used only for special occasions, primarily to dress a salad and never (or rarely) for cooking.
 Cost will be a factor for some but for many others they limit their use to cold dressings because they believe the myth that you shouldn’t cook with olive oil.
-This is not unusual and in many more northern countries in Europe extra virgin olive oil is used only for cold dressings.
-However this urban myth is simply wrong and in fact there are considerable health benefits in cooking with olive oil, as well as the more obvious benefit that it just tastes fantastic.
+This is not supported by the science and in fact there are considerable health benefits in cooking with olive oil, as well as the more obvious benefit that it just tastes fantastic.

 The myth seems to have originated in the fact that olive oil has a slightly lower smoke point than some seed oils such as sunflower and corn oil.
 Whilst true, this does not make olive oil unsuitable for cooking.
 In fact, the converse is the case.